- Energy and renewable resources cards handout (one per learner)

 - Slowly draw the outline of one of the four natural elements, the sun, water, earth and wind.

 - Ask the children to guess what it is as you draw.
 Give them five guesses.
 Repeat the process for each of the four elements.

-- Match.
-In pairs the pupils match the diagram to the text using all the clues in the diagrams to get meaning from the text.
+- Distribute the second page of the handout.
+Ask the pupils to cut out the texts as indicated.
+In pairs the pupils match the pictures to the texts using all the clues in the pictures to get meaning from the text.
 Go round the class checking and helping.
 Reassure them that they don't need to understand all the words in the text and that a global understanding is enough.

-- Pelmanism.
-In groups of four, the children turn all their cards face down, taking turns to turn over two cards in order to get a text/diagram pair, e.g. wind farm image and the wind energy text.
+- Play a game of Pelmanism.
+In groups of four, the children turn all their cards face down, taking turns to turn over two cards in order to try to get a matching picture and text.
 The pupil who gets the most pairs is the winner.

 Pupils use library or internet resources to find out what their local energy resources are.